Iruttu: Plot

 Chezhiyan calms his colleagues and calls the telephone department to trace the call.
 In the morning, he gathers information about the killings with the help of Kulandaisamy.
 He finds the Hillstation has a peculiar name Sigarpurhali of Arabic origin; it is believed to be an ancient Arabic settlement where Arabs used to practice magic.
 Kulandaisamy also states an Arabic magic practitioner lives alone atop of the hill and is often seen with the ragged old man.
 Chezhiyan wishes to meet him while Kulandaisamy warns him not to.
 The practitioner is seen praying and chanting but leaves his home when Cheziyan comes to investigate.
-On his way home, he sees the magician pouring powder on the road.
-Cheziyan chases the magician into the forest but he disappears.
-A ghostly hand tries to reach out and grab him but retreats as he turns.

 Cheziyan returns home and is seduced by Regina.
-After being intimate with her, he searches for his phone to find missed calls from Kulandai.
+After having sex with her, he searches for his phone to find missed calls from Kulandai.
 When he calls back, news reports stating a panic call to the station had come from his home's landline, leaving him confused because he was home at the time.
 Immediately, he gets a call from Regina's mobile.
 He answers it and finds Regina left early from home to drop the child at school and go shopping.
 He is even more baffled as moments ago, he had sex with Regina.
-He confirms the caller was Regina by making a video call.
 He visits the supermarket, cross-checks the CCTV and confirms that Regina was not with him at home that morning.
 He discusses his worries with Kulandai and then corners the magician outside his home.
 As he confronts the magician, the magician knows the black woman has entered Cheziyan's home and warns him she is Sila and is not of this world or human.
 The Magician needs to chant prayers 4,440 times before dawn to keep her at bay.